 When referencing a bill, no periods are needed (i.e. HR, Hres, HJR, HCR, S, Sres, SJR, SCR).

 With members, when you first reference them, cite the Position Firstname Lastname (Party-ST).
+So, for example:

 Rep. Barney Frank (D-MA).